 Studies of Physics and Astrophysics now also in Ljubljana

-In the 2017/18 academic year, the School of Science started to carry out the 1st year of the undergraduate study programme Physics and Astrophysics (first level) in Ljubljana, on the premises of the Institute of Metals and Technology (IMT, Lepi pot 11, SI-1000 Ljubljana).
+In 2018/19 the first year of the undergraduate study programme Physics and Astrophysics (first level)at the School of Science will be carried out in Ljubljana, on the premises of the Institute of Metals and Technology (IMT, Lepi pot 11, SI-1000 Ljubljana).
 This study programme is the only undergraduate study programme in the field of astrophysics in Slovenia.
 Graduates can later pursue a MSc degree at the Master’s study programme “Physics and Astrophysics”, with the opportunity of choosing between the modules Astrophysics and Solid State Physics.

 More about the School of Engineering and Management

 Study programme Environment (1st level): revised syllable, practical placements

 Yet in the 2017/18 academic year the School of Environmental Sciences introduced the revised Bachelor’s programme Environment (1st Level) offering new elective subjects in the area of biology, while in their final year of studies the students perform a six-week practical placement, further contributing to the employability of the graduates, as welll as to the level of university’s regional engagement.
 In 2018/19, new courses in the areas of atmospere and global warming will be available.
 At the Master’s study programme Environment (2nd level) the students can opt for the double Master’s degree programme leading to a double degree awarded by the Univeristy of Nova Gorica and the partner Ca’ Foscari University of Venice, Italy.